Probability Distributions > Bernoulli Distribution

 Var[X] = p(1 – p).

-A Bernoulli trial is one of the simplest experiments you can conduct in probability and statistics.
+A Bernoulli trial is one of the simplest experiments you can conduct.
 It’s an experiment where you can have one of two possible outcomes.
 For example, “Yes” and “No” or “Heads” and “Tails.”
-A few more examples:
+A few examples:

 - Coin tosses: record how many coins land heads up and how many land tails up.